dputtick/personal-website/content/pages/about.rst

 :authors: Dan Puttick
 :summary: About me

-This is the personal website of Dan Puttick
+This Dan Puttick's personal website.

 I’m currently excited to be learning more about a few categories of problems, namely: